CarrCode/IATI-XML-Dataset/README.md

 ## Connected Micro-projects

-The initial master XML file will enable the group to generate JSON version and carry out other projects.
+The initial master XML file will enable the group to generate a JSON version and carry out other projects.